vlmoon99/flutterchain/documentation/Flutterchain Concordium Guide.md

 ```

 Method `sendDelegationTransaction` gives oportunity to init delegation transaction and configure it with optional parameters.
 For initialization all optional parameters must be set.
 Method returns `BlockchainResponse` with transaction hash data["txHash"].
-For more info check in `ConcordiumBlockchainService` class.
+For more info check in `ConcordiumBlockChainService` class.

 #### Baker transaction: